Risk-Averse Receding Horizon Motion Planning for Obstacle Avoidance using Coherent Risk Measures: Introduction

-Motion planning based on coherent risk measures have previously been considered.
-In~\cite{singh2018framework}, the authors provided an MPC scheme for a discrete-time dynamical system with process noise whose objective was a Conditional Value-at-Risk (CVaR) measure.
+Motion planning based on coherent risk measures has previously been considered.
+In~\cite{singh2018framework}, the authors provided an MPC scheme for a discrete-time, linear dynamical system with process noise whose objective was a Conditional Value-at-Risk (CVaR) measure.
 They further provided Lyapunov conditions for risk-sensitive exponential stability.
+In~\cite{wang2021adaptive}, the authors consider a stochastic search algorithm for CVaR cost-based optimization for uncertain, nonlinear systems.
 In~\cite{hakobyan2019cvar}, the authors devised an MPC scheme to avoid randomly moving obstacles using a CVaR risk metric.
 Similar results were obtained in~\cite{dixit2020risksensitive} on Entropic Value-at-Risk (EVaR) metric for obstacle avoidance with additional guarantees of recursive feasibility and finite-time task completion while following a set of waypoints.
-Risk-sensitive obstacle avoidance has also been tackled through CVaR-based control barrier functions in~\cite{ahmadi2020cvar} with application to bipedal robot locomotion.
+Risk-sensitive obstacle avoidance has also been tackled through CVaR-based control barrier functions for nonlinear systems in~\cite{ahmadi2020cvar} with application to bipedal robot locomotion.
 In~\cite{Sopasakis2019}, the authors considered multistage risk-averse and risk-constrained optimal control for general coherent risk measures with conic representations.
 A scenario tree-based branch MPC framework with feedback policies that account for a tradeoff between robustness and performance through CVaR metrics was proposed in~\cite{chen2022interactive}.
+A learning-based distributionally-robust CVaR formulation was considered for adaptive cruise control applications in~\cite{SCHUURMANS202015128}.